jads1788/quickstarter/README.md

 [INSERT OUTCOMES BASED ON LAUNCH HERE]
 Analysis have shown that successful campaigns tend to be launched in May, and that success maintains throught July.
 On the other end, campaigns launched on December tend to fail.

-## US Kickstarter Campaigns: Theater/Plays
+## US Quickstarter Campaigns: Theater/Plays
 ### Descriptive Statistics Analysis
 Based on our analysis we found that:
-1) Failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.
+1) Failed Quickstarter campaigns have much higher fundraising goals than successful Quickstarter campaigns.
-Taking into consideration that the customer is estimating to ask for more than twice the average successful Kickstarter goal, we recommend reconsidering the campaign funds goal.
+Taking into consideration that the customer is estimating to ask for more than twice the average successful Quickstarter goal, we recommend reconsidering the campaign funds goal.
-2) In addition, the mean and median pledged amounts are much lower than the successful pledges, which indicates that failed Kickstarter campaigns are unsuccessful for reasons other than asking for too much money.
+2) In addition, the mean and median pledged amounts are much lower than the successful pledges, which indicates that failed Quickstarter campaigns are unsuccessful for reasons other than asking for too much money.

-## Great Britain Kickstarter Market
+## Great Britain Quickstarter Market
 ### Comparing US & GB
 Snapshot: US has a total of 3038 campaigns, while GB 604 campaigns.
 When comparing successful campaigns in the US and GB markets, we noticed the GB one is dominated almost exclusively by Theater projects, specifically by the Play subcategory; meanwhile in the US, the successful market is shared with at least 3 other categories (i.e. music, film & video, and technology, respectively).